LiveAsynchronousVisualizedArchitecture/lava/README.md

 [![Shade Rays](https://github.com/LiveAsynchronousVisualizedArchitecture/lava/blob/master/images/Thumb_Demo_ShadeRays.gif "")](#shade-rays)
 [![Constant Shade](https://github.com/LiveAsynchronousVisualizedArchitecture/lava/blob/master/images/Thumb_Demo_ConstantShade.gif "")](#constant-shade)

 LAVA is designed to **_both_** significantly **_speed up development_** AND as a simple way to create **_signifcant amounts of lock free concurrency_**.
 It is written in C++11 and meant to potentially work with any language that can compile a shared library that exposes standard function calls.
-The fundamental building blocks are single file libraries with no dependencies other than the C++11 standard library.
+The building blocks are single file libraries with no dependencies other than the C++11 standard library.

 ### Classic Software Problems
   -  High level structure is not strictly enforced (or doesn't exist) and often subverted in some way to accomodate extra data/communication